view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Arctic Land Adventure – Reindeer Ranch and Glass Igloos

 Connections are provided by thrice-weekly transfers and a daily bus service, but if you land outside of convenient times, private taxis are also available, as is renting a car.
+It is actually closer to Tromsø (another fantastic winter destination in the Nordics), about 188 km away, where there is a daily bus that connects Tromsø and Kilpisjärvi.

-Once you get there, you’ll see all pains taken to get there are worth it.
-Their glass igloos are large and can sleep up to 4 guests, and they have all the comfortable amenities you need: smart TVs with Netflix enabled, an en-suite bathroom, a kitchenette, heating, etc.
+Despite all the efforts involved in going there, you’ll see all pains taken to get there are worth it.
+Their glass igloos are large and can sleep up to 4 guests, and they have all the comfortable amenities you need: smart TVs with Netflix enabled, an en-suite bathroom, a kitchenette, heating, etc. Some of the rooms even have their own private hot tub to enjoy!

 The night sky is dark but there are warmly lit lanterns on the snowy ground leading you to a hot tub outside in the snow.